osmandapp/docs/content/osmand/plugins/trip-recording.md

 All tracks ever recorded automatically show up in the [**My Places**](/osmand/personal/myplaces).
 It is the central storage of all user-generated information organized into tabs by the essence criterion of the saved data.
 There are favourites, notes, and also tracks.
 Look at the [**Tracks**](/osmand/personal/tracks) tab for any trip recordings.

-For any details on [My Places](/osmand/personal/myplaces), and/or [Tracks in it](/osmand/personal/tracks), refer to the respective sections of the current documentation.
+For any details about [My Places](/osmand/personal/myplaces), and/or [Tracks](/osmand/personal/tracks) stored there, refer to the respective sections of the current documentation.
 However, here it makes sense to underscore, that:

-- the internal organization of the Tracks tab can be managed with the Trip recording plugin settings described above;
+- the internal organization of the Tracks tab in My Places can be managed with the Trip recording plugin settings described above;

-- it is a useful place to consult with in any case of doubts, for example, on what/if is anything recorded, what/if is anything visible right now on the map, and the like;
+- it is a useful place to consult with in any case of doubts, for example, on what/if anything is recorded, what/if anything is visible right now on the map, and so forth;

 - My Places is perfect for any inventory work: tap the triple points/arow at the right side of a track to manage it with any of the options, such as Move, Rename, Share, etc.